cedrickchee/YDKGo/content/docs/design/composition/_index.md

 implementation.
 The decoupling that we do must get all the way down into initialization.
 To do this right, the only piece of code that we need to change is initialization.
-Everything else should be able to act on the behavior that these types are gonna provide.
+Everything else should be able to act on the behavior that these types are going to provide.

 `pull` is based on the concrete.
 It only knows how to work on Xenia.
 However, if we are able to decouple `pull` to use any system that know how to pull data,